Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/modes/draw/tools/fill.rst

       Toggle show help lines to see the fill boundary.

-Filling areas
+Filling Areas
 -------------

 Click :kbd:`LMB` in a closed stroke area.
 The tool will automatically calculate the boundary and create a new closed stroke filled with the material selected.

 .. list-table::